-18. How will the provider assessment be allocated across providers?
+17. How will the provider assessment be allocated across providers?

-The assessment will be allocated across all ground emergency ambulance providers based on a statistic of net patient revenue.
+The assessment will be allocated across all ground emergency ambulance providers using a uniform statistic, typically based on emergency transports or emergency net patient revenue.
 The data for the allocations must be reported on Schedule 2 of the Financial Survey.
 As a result of the allocation, the provider assessment will be higher for providers with a higher statistic.

-19. What period is included in the Provider Financial Survey?
+18. What period is included in the Provider Financial Survey?

-Data from July 1, 2022 through December 31, 2022 is being collected in the survey.
+Data from July 1, 2024, through December 31, 2024, is being collected in the 2025 survey.

-20. Is supporting documentation required to be submitted with the survey?
+19. Is supporting documentation required to be submitted with the survey?